centreon/centreon-documentation/versioned_docs/version-22.10/graph-views/map-web-install.md

 > If you already have MAP Legacy and are installing MAP Engine on the same server, you need to perform the following procedure.
 Otherwise, move to the **New MAP Engine server** tab.

+> You can use the existing MariaDB database of Centreon MAP Legacy for the new MAP Engine server.
+So it's not necessary to install a new database.

 This procedure is to ensure that the configuration file can be used for both MAP Engine and MAP Legacy.

 1. Make a backup of the **map.cnf** file: